 Tara Frank conducted a follow up study, examining menus in Hispanic Caribbean restaurants, based on previous research.
 She evaluated menus before and during COVID-19 to determine the healthfulness of any changes, particularly to non fried main dish entrees and healthy main dish salads.
 She also calculated their healthy food availability scores to assess those changes.
 This research aims to provide NYC restaurants, particularly those with limited resources such as independently owned Hispanic Caribbean restaurants, with feasible ways to improve the healthfulness of their menus while improving the health outcomes of the community.

-We look forward to continue refining the work presented and sharing insights with you.
+We look forward to continuing to refining the work presented and sharing insights with you.
 In this process, we are open to your comments and feedback.
 Reach out via this page or via email, LARiAProject@gmail.com.